The author

 It started with rather unstructured collections and comparisons of events.
 But then I found something which really caught my attention, something like a common thread, which kept cropping up in much of the source material.
 This source material was either dubiously journalistic (like some television documentaries) or often deliberately detached and dry with hardly any trace of emotion.
 From my point of view, this doesn’t do justice to the human tragedies that took place everywhere during the 2nd World War.

-In your book you don’t just describe these tragedies.
+In your book you don’t only describe these tragedies.
 The reader discovers a wealth of historical and technical information.
 Does this 360° view explain more than 14 years of work on this book?

 Dr Manuel Wolf: